-CLASS 2801.
+CLASS 1401.
 Pillowcase - Junior

-A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy/binder notebook.
-Include

-- in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page: - 1.
-A list of all the garments or articles made. - 2.
-Percent of fiber content of each garment or article made. - 3.
-Care of garment exhibited. - Include the cost of each garment in the Expense page of the Clothing Construction e-Record. - E. Pillowcase illustrating the skills learned such as: simple seams, seam finishes, matching, suitable fabric/thread, cuff and even lip, etc. - F. Project will be evaluated on the quality of information completed in the e-Record (25%) and quality of exhibit (75%).
+- A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy/binder notebook.
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page: - 1.
+A list of all the garments or article made. - Percent of fiber content of each garment or article made. - 3.
+Care of garment exhibited. - D. A pattern instruction sheet is required and must be attached securely to the e-Record.
+Write name and county on the pattern instruction sheet. - E. Include the cost of each garment in the Expense page of the Clothing Construction e-Record. - F. Pillowcase illustrating the skills learned such as: simple seams, seam finishes, matching, suitable fabric/thread, cuff and even lip, etc. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.

-CLASS 2802.
+CLASS 1402.
 Pillowcase - Intermediate

-CLASS 2803.
+CLASS 1403.
 Pillowcase - Senior